-Manipur Police file FIR after gun salute conducted in Kangpokpi district
+Manipur Police file FIR after Kuki group conducts gun salute in Kangpokpi district

-The gun salute was held to remember the victims of the ethnic conflict that began exactly two years ago in the state.
+The commemorative action was held to remember the victims of the ethnic conflict that began exactly two years ago in the North East state.

-The Manipur Police on Saturday filed a case against unidentified persons after a gun salute was organised in Kangpokpi district’s Saikul.
+The Manipur Police on Saturday filed a case against unidentified persons after a Kuki group conducted a gun salute in Kangpokpi district’s Saikul.

 The event was held to remember the victims of the ethnic conflict that began exactly two years ago between the Meitei and the Kuki-Zomi-Hmar communities, NDTV reported.
 The ethnic conflict has since left at least 260 dead and displaced more than 59,000.